ogennadi/prep/README.md

 ## Find a solution to the N-queens problem
     nqueens(4, 4): [[]]
-    base case and call
+    base case and call addQueen

     addQueen(newRow, cols): bool
-    2 vars, if in a loop in a loop, return
+    var solution, var prevSolution, if in a loop in a loop, return

     hasConflict(newRow, newColumn, solution)
     if in a loop, then return.